-Here are just a few of the comments readers have made about WhatAllergy.com
+Here are just a few of the reviews, testimonials and comments readers have made about WhatAllergy.com

 “Hello Ruth I stumbled across your “short story” in the December issue of Exchange, what a great insight that was, how many of us have been where the poor girl was!
 Luckily now at nearly 57 I do not suffer as I did when I was a child but find very little support for adults.
 Thanks again for a great site I cant stop returning , looking at other items – brilliant” Colin Griffiths